Motorcycle-riding dog survives crash that killed owner

 Carol Neeley said when she found out what had happened to Beard, she began searching for his dog.
 She found Snoopy hiding in a neighbor’s yard not far from the crash site.

-“I was afraid he was hurt,” said Neeley.
-“As soon as I called him, he came.
+“I was afraid he was hurt,” Neeley said.
+“As soon as I called him, he came.”

 “He had some road rash on his back left leg, but I took him to the vet yesterday, and he got through a check-up, and everything is fine, amazingly.”